 Set in 1980s Romania, the live-action cop show parody “is presented in Romanian and dubbed in English—as a Romanian show of that time would have been.”
 Tatum and Gordon-Levitt will provide the English dubs for the lead roles of Detectives Gregor Anghel and Iosef Baciu, who are played by Romanian actors Florin Piersic Jr. and Corneliu Ulici.

-Comrade Detective premieres on Amazon Prime on August 4th.
+Comrade Detective premieres on Prime Video Prime on August 4th.

 Read more details below: